Finding the Hip Local Restaurants in Berlin

 Duration: approx. 4.5 hours

 This living culture tour is unique because you’ll actually be visiting homes spread right across the city of three very different, interesting Berliners that make up the city’s diverse social fabric.
-Our hosts will not only invite you inside to showcase their distinctive homes and décor, they will also give you a unique perspective on the city that they love.
+Our hosts will not only invite you inside to showcase their distinctive homes and décor, but they will also give you a unique perspective on the city that they love.

 Disclosure: The Living la Vida Local experiment is in partnership with Go with Oh.
-However all opinions expressed are my own.
+However, all opinions expressed are my own.